-Financial assets at FVTPL represents equity securities listed in Hong Kong - Maanshan Iron & Steel Company Limited, Angang Steel Company Limited and China Recourses Cement Holdings Limited which are held for trading, and which the Group has not elected at initial recognition to recognise in FVOCI.
+As at 31 December 2018, financial assets at FVTPL represents equity securities listed in Hong Kong - Maanshan Iron & Steel Company Limited, Angang Steel Company Limited and China Recourses Cement Holdings Limited which are held for trading, and which the Group has not elected at initial recognition to recognise in FVOCI.
 These are strategic investments and the Group considers this classification to be more relevant.